Manuel Coppola: Siena return

-Coppola wore no.5 shirt for Siena, however, Coppola again failed to adapt Serie A football even Siena was struggling in the bottom.
+Coppola wore no.5 shirt for Siena; however, Coppola again failed to adapt to Serie A football; even Siena was struggling in the bottom.

 Cesena

-In January 2013, he left for A.C.
-Cesena in temporary deal; the deal was extended on 4 July 2013.
+In January 2013, he left for AC Cesena in temporary deal; the deal was extended on 4 July 2013.
 In June 2014 the co-ownership between Siena and Parma on Coppola was renewed again.
 On 15 July 2014, Siena officially expelled from Serie B due to financial difficulties, thus Coppola became a free agent.
-On 23 July 2014, Coppola signed a one-year contract with Serie A newcomer Cesena.
+On 23 July 2014, Coppola signed a one-year contract with Serie A newcomers Cesena.

 Catania

-On 13 January 2015, Coppola was transferred to Serie B club Calcio Catania in a 1 1/2-year contract.
+On 13 January 2015, Coppola was transferred to Serie B club Calcio Catania on a 1 1/2-year contract.
 Catania was relegated at the start of 2015–16 season due to match fixing scandal, thus Coppola left the club.

 Ternana

 On 27 August 2015, Coppolla was signed by Serie B club Ternana Calcio in a one-year deal.